Vau i Dejës: Economy

 In the villages outside of the city center, there are small production, processing, agriculture and stock breeding activities.
 Due to agricultural and land fragmentation caused by the privatization of state property in 1990, the municipal administration has no data on agricultural land being cultivated or the number of agricultural business in operation.
 The main agricultural products are crops and fodder for farming.
 Currently, the municipality has 1.141 ha of agricultural land with different productive capacity.

 After the privatization of land, livestock number increased within the municipality.
 Estimates from 2006 place the number of livestock at 1,350 and the number of cattle at 7,345.
 There are also eight dairy farms using local stock breeding products.
 The products are sold locally and in Shkodër.
 There currently, is not a specific place for the collection, processing, and trading of agricultural products.

 Demographics

 As noted in the table below, populations in several of the outlying villages such as Dush, Gomsiqe, and Karmë are dwindling due to lack of utilities, services, and accessibility.
 The displaced residents are being relocated within the Laç-Vau i Dejës settlement.

-Out of the whole municipality, 1,202 residents are from 0–6 years old, 2,943 are 7–18 years old, 6468 are from 19–64 years old, and 3,052 are over 65 years old.
+Out of the whole municipality, 1,202 residents are from 0–6 years old, 2,943 are 7–18 years old, 6468 are from 19 to 64 years old, and 3,052 are over 65 years old.
 Thirty four percent of the municipality is under the age of 18 and 53% of the population is of working age.